 A lot of people like me, were extremely appalled that The Oscars pulled The Ol’ Bait-And-Switch tactic on us.
 If I were The President Of The Academy Awards, I would’ve banned the person for lying to the public on national television.
 It shoud be a federal charge for lying on television, that could get you in serious trouble, if you don’t tell the truth, you earn yourself a ten year sentence to “The Slammer.”
 The Academy created a rule that this will never happen again.
 I hope Warren Beatty & Faye Dunway learned their lesson, because they’re both gonna present again at The 90th Academy Awards.
 They better wear glasses, in case they don’t want to screw this up big time!
 Steve Harvey is no longer the butt of jokes presenting the wrong person as the winner.

 1. The Weinstein Effect

 You probably predicted that this is gonna be the number one controversy of 2017.
 It is by far worse than the ones I’ve listed as my Top 12 Film Controversies Of 2018.
 The Weinstein Effect is perhaps the biggest controversy of 2017.
 What is The Weinstein Effect?
 It all started when film producer/The Weinstein Company co-founder, Harvey Weinstein, was accused by many actresses who claimed he’s been harassing, abusing & worst of all raping every single woman he made contact with upon meeting him in person.
 Prior to revealing his crimes to the media, rumors speculated whether or not he labeled as a rapist.
-Seth McFarlane did a jab on him when he hosted The 85th Academy Awards.
+Seth McFarlane did a jab at him when he hosted The 85th Academy Awards.